justinnaldzin/pelican-github-pages/content/about/about.md

 Title: About Me
-Date: 2017-02-01
+Date: 2017-04-10
 Tags: about
 URL:
 save_as: index.html

 My name is Justin Naldzin.
-I'm a **Data Engineer** living in **Philadelphia, PA** .
+I'm a **Senior Data Consultant** living in **Ponte Vedra, FL**.
+I am very proud to be working at [Caserta](https://caserta.com), a New York-based strategic consulting and innovation technology implementation firm.

-I'm currently working at [Penn Medicine](https://www.pennmedicine.org/) in the [Data Analytics Center](http://www.med.upenn.edu/dac/) where I science the sh\*t out of healthcare data.
-Previously, I was a **Product Development Engineer** at [Comcast](https://www.comcast.com/) - responsible for the operations and infrastructure of the Xfinity OnDemand platform.
+Previously, I worked at [Penn Medicine](https://www.pennmedicine.org/) as a **Data Engineer** in the [Data Analytics Center](http://www.med.upenn.edu/dac/) where I scienced the sh\*t out of healthcare data.

+I also worked for 10 years at [Comcast](https://www.comcast.com/) as a **Product Development Engineer** - responsible for the operations and infrastructure of the Xfinity OnDemand platform.

 I'm very passionate about technology and enjoy sharing knowledge to anyone with a similar curiosity.
 Most of my work is on [GitHub](https://github.com/justinnaldzin/) with occasional blog posts at [justinnaldzin.github.io](https://justinnaldzin.github.io/).
 I'm not much of a socialite of media but you can reach me on: